 - Install a raised toilet seat, non-slip mats, and grab bars.
 In the event that you do not currently have these safety items in place in the bathroom, now is the perfect time to decrease the risk of falls.

 Absolute Companion Care’s knowledgeable care professionals are available to perform a walk-through of your home as well and to make additional recommendations to enhance comfort and safety for someone with Alzheimer’s.
-Contact us online or give us a call at 410-357-9640 to find out more about our trusted home and dementia care in Towson, MD and the surrounding communities.
+Contact us online or give us a call at 410-357-9640 to find out more about our trusted senior in home care in Baltimore and the surrounding communities.